datalust/seqcli/README.md

 ## Getting started

-Install or unzip the [release for your operating system](https://github.com/datalust/seqcli/releases).
+The Seq installer for Windows includes `seqcli`.
+Otherwise, download the [release for your operating system](https://github.com/datalust/seqcli/releases).
 Or, if you have `dotnet` installed, `seqcli` can be installed as a global tool using:

 ```
 dotnet tool install --global seqcli